comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

 ## Overview

-> In this second studio, you will meet you team and together we will all investigate team dynamics including managing teams and concepts for effective teamwork, providing a solid framework to develop your projects throughout the semester.
-We will also give some foundations on how to run a meeting.
+> In this second studio, you will meet your team and together we will explore team dynamics, including managing teams and concepts for effective teamwork, providing a solid framework to develop your projects throughout the semester.
+We will also provide foundations on how to run meetings effectively.
 >

 We will address the following activities and exercises in studio 2.